Peter Finch: Early career in Australia

-After graduating, Finch went to work as a copy boy for the Sydney Sun and began writing.
-However, he was more interested in acting, and in late 1933 appeared in a play, Caprice, at the Repertory Theatre.
+After abandoning school at 15, Finch went into various jobs, including as a copy boy for the Sydney Sun.

+However, he was more interested in acting, and in late 1933 appeared in a play, Caprice, with the New Sydney Repertory Company.

 In 1934–35 he appeared in a number of productions for Doris Fitton at the Savoy Theatre, some with a young Sumner Locke Elliott.
 He also worked as a sideshow spruiker at the Sydney Royal Easter Show, in vaudeville with Joe Cody and as a foil to American comedian Bert le Blanc.
 At age 19 Finch toured Australia with George Sorlie's travelling troupe.

 Radio work

-He did radio acting work with Hugh Denison's BSA Players (for Broadcasting Service Association, later to become Macquarie Players).
-He came to the attention of Australian Broadcasting Commission radio drama producer Lawrence H. Cecil, who was to act as his coach and mentor throughout 1939 and 1940.
+He did radio acting with Hugh Denison's BSA Players (for Broadcasting Service Association, later to become Macquarie Players).
+He came to the attention of Australian Broadcasting Commission radio drama producer Lawrence H. Cecil, who was to serve as his coach and mentor throughout 1939 and 1940.
 He was "Chris" in the Children's Session and the first Muddle-Headed Wombat.

 He later starred with Neva Carr Glyn in an enormously popular series by Max Afford as husband-and-wife detectives Jeffery and Elizabeth Blackburn as well as other ABC radio plays.